ghc/ghc/docs/users_guide/exts/type_applications.rst

 In this example, the case in ``test``` is binding an existential variable introduced by ``Foo`` that otherwise could not be named and used.

-It's possible to bind variables to any part of the type arguments to a constructor though, there is no need for them to be existential.
+It's possible to bind variables to any part of the type arguments to a constructor;
+there is no need for them to be existential.
 In addition, it's possible to "match" against part of the type argument using type constructors.